sap-tutorials/Tutorials/tutorials/mlb-hxe-tools-sql-hdbsql/mlb-hxe-tools-sql-hdbsql.md

 auto_validation: true
 primary_tag: products>sap-hana\, express-edition
 tags: [ tutorial>how-to, tutorial>intermediate, products>sap-hana\, express-edition ]
+time: 10
 ---

-## Prerequisites
+## Details
-- Proficiency: intermediate

 ### You will learn

-In this tutorial, you will install the SAP HANA client for SAP HANA, express edition.
+  - How to install the SAP HANA client for SAP HANA, express edition

-Then, you will learn how to connect your SAP HANA, express edition instance using the SAP HANA HDBSQL tool.
+  - How to connect your SAP HANA, express edition instance using the SAP HANA HDBSQL tool

 SAP HANA HDBSQL is a command line tool for executing commands on SAP HANA databases.

-The HDBSQL tools support an interactive mode, a non-interactive mode and a file mode.

-HDBSQL provide a large number of features like variable substitution, use of input and output files, formatting options etc.
+The HDBSQL tools support an interactive mode, a non-interactive mode, and a file mode.
+HDBSQL provide a large number of features like variable substitution, use of input and output files, formatting options, and more.

 For alternate options, you can also check the following link: [Select a SQL query tool for SAP HANA, express edition](https://www.sap.com/developer/tutorials/mlb-hxe-tools-sql.html).

-## Details

-### Time to Complete
-**10 Min**.
+---

 [ACCORDION-BEGIN [Prerequisites: ](Download & Install the SAP HANA HDB client)]